 - liver damage

 - nerve damage

 - higher levels of fat in the blood

-Side effects that indicate a more serious complication and may require urgent care include:
+Side effects that point to more serious complications and a possible need for urgent care include:

-People who experience swelling of the face, throat, or tongue require emergency treatment.
-If this occurs, a person should call an ambulance or go to the nearest emergency room.
+People who experience facial, throat, or tongue swelling require emergency treatment.
+They should call an ambulance or go to the nearest emergency room if this occurs.

-A healthcare provider can give advice and other forms of support to people experiencing side effects from HIV treatment.
-If the symptoms are severe or ongoing, they may recommend alternative medications.
+Healthcare professionals can provide support to people experiencing side effects from ART.
+When symptoms are severe or ongoing, they may recommend alternative medications.

-It helps for people to discuss their lifestyle, needs, preferences, and current health status with their healthcare provider, who can take these into account when prescribing a treatment plan.
+Anyone considering ART should discuss their lifestyle, needs, preferences, and current health status with a healthcare professional, who will weigh these when creating a treatment plan.

-Antiretroviral drugs can interact with other substances, including:
+Antiretroviral drugs can interact with a variety of substances, including: